 What was once the open space of a stadium has since been transformed into a public square, which is today a haunt for tourists and locals alike.

 Built in 1 AD, the Stadium of Domitian was once known as a “Circus Agonalis,” or a competition arena where various athletic contests were performed.

 But, there was a short time during 217 AD when it was actually used for gladiatorial combat.

-Unfortunately, the stadium would eventually fall into disuse after economic and political predicaments of the post-imperial era.
+Unfortunately, the stadium would eventually fall into disuse after the economic and political predicaments of the post-imperial era.